 "My favorite class is peer tutoring because I love getting to interact with special needs students.
 I feel I make a positive impact on their day and in the end, those students have made me a better person," he said.

 In 2011, Archie's senior season of high school, he was 12-1 with a 0.29 ERA and 137 strikeouts in 72 innings.
-He committed to a football scholarship (quarterback) at the University of Oklahoma, who woud've also allowed him to pitch for the Sooners' baseball team.
+He committed to a football scholarship (quarterback) at the University of Oklahoma, who would've also allowed him to pitch for the Sooners' baseball team.

 "It's a win-win situation,” said Bradley.
 “When it’s football season, I think I like football most but during baseball season, I like baseball.
 If I’m drafted, great, and if I’m not, you can’t beat a college education where I’d be the hometown kid.
-You never know what is going to happen so it’s nice to have fall-back positions.
+You never know what is going to happen so it’s nice to have fallback positions.

-"Football has has helped me tremendously, especially on the mental side," Bradley said.
+"Football has helped me tremendously, especially on the mental side," Bradley said.
 "I have to understand what everyone on the field is doing.
 Everything is in your hands.
 It really taught me how to slow down the game and keep everything under control."

+In 2011, Bradley got drafted by the Diamondbacks and had a decision to make.
 "I love the game of football and I thought a lot about playing it at the college level.
 I talked with my family and looked at the pros and cons of both options.
 At the end of the day, I knew playing baseball was the best decision," Archie said.